vb000/llvm-escapade/README-notes.md

 +static RegisterPass<VanillaPass> X("vanilla", "Vanilla Pass");
 ```

+Based on [this](https://llvm.org/docs/WritingAnLLVMPass.html#registering-dynamically-loaded-passes), possibly there is way to load out-of-source passes to the LLVM backend (`llc`).
+TODO: check this out.

 ## Dev mailing list

 Dev mailing list is active and really helpful.
 It's often should be the first point of renference to get an informed opinion on the approaches to consider.
 I got to know that LLVM has the concept of address space which seems to be precisely what I needed.